• Skip to primary navigation

 Instructions

-• Add 30g (1/4 cup) icing sugar and 1 beaten egg.
-Mix to combine until it clumps together, Scrape down the bowl and turn out on to a floured surface.
-Knead a few times in to a smooth ball of pastry.
-This recipe makes 380 grams of pastry which is enough for 4-5 mini tart cases, depending on how thick you roll it out.
+• Turn out onto a floured surface and gently knead into a smooth dough.
+This recipe makes 380 grams of pastry, which is enough for 4-5 mini tart cases, depending on how thick you roll it.

 • On a floured surface, roll out approx 95g of pastry so that it is slightly larger than the tart case.
 Lay the pastry over the case and then press down gently so that the pastry fits snuggly in to the case. *No need to grease the tart case*